-Reporting: Any employee believing he or she is a victim of harassing behavior in the workplace should promptly notify their Unit Manager or Unit Deputy Director, the Deputy Director of Human Resources, or the Executive Director.
+Reporting: Any employee believing he or she is a victim of harassing behavior in the workplace should promptly notify their Unit Manager or Unit Deputy Director, Human Resources, or the Executive Director.
 They should report the facts of the incident or incidents and the names of the individual(s) involved.
-Employees who observe, hear, or learn of any harassment are asked to report such harassment to their Unit Manager or Deputy Director, the Deputy Director of Human Resources, or the Executive Director.
-Managers must immediately report any incidents of harassment to their supervisor and the Deputy Director of Human Resources, irrespective of the manner in which such harassment comes to their attention.
+Employees who observe, hear, or learn of any harassment are asked to report such harassment to their Unit Manager or Deputy Director, Human Resources, or the Executive Director.
+Managers must immediately report any incidents of harassment to their supervisor and Human Resources, irrespective of the manner in which such harassment comes to their attention.
 Failure to report such harassment may lead to disciplinary action against the manager.

-FAWIC will take prompt action in the event of a complaint.
-All complaints of unlawful discrimination or harassment will be followed by a fair and timely investigation by appropriate personnel.
-We will gather facts related to all parties involved and reach well-reasoned conclusions based on the evidence collected.
-Investigations will normally be documented and will be closed in a timely manner.
+FAWIC will take prompt remedial action in the event of a complaint.
+All complaints of unlawful discrimination or harassment will be followed by a fair, complete and timely investigation by qualified personnel.
+We will provide all parties with appropriate due process and reach reasonable conclusions based on the evidence collected.
+Investigations will be documented to show reasonable progress, and will be closed in a timely manner.

 We encourage employees to use the appropriate procedure for notifying FAWIC of a concern or complaint.
 Notifying the appropriate representative allows the company to investigate and resolve a complaint.
 An employee who does not use appropriate procedures, but instead gossips to coworkers may make the situation worse.
 In addition, the person gossiping may be subject to a lawsuit by the person who is the subject of the gossip.
 Company representatives will also exercise discretion and maintain confidentiality to the extent possible, disclosing information to those persons only who have a legitimate need to know the information.
-Although FAWIC encourages employees not to gossip, employees can speak to each other about working conditions.
+In order to protect employee privacy and ensure the integrity of the investigation, employees who are interviewed will be required to maintain confidentiality of the investigation and the contents of the discussion until the investigation has concluded